-Fish, oysters, dark green vegetables, fruits rich in vitamin C, soybeans, garlic, fermented foods, and bone broth can supplement collagen for the body.
+Fish, oysters, dark green vegetables, fruits rich in vitamin C, soybeans, garlic, fermented foods, and bone broth can all help supplement collagen in the body.

-According to Dr. Tran Ngoc Phuong, Department of Dermatology, Ho Chi Minh City Dermatology Hospital, collagen is located in the dermis, is the main component of connective tissue that helps support the skin structure.
-Collagen helps the skin to be plump, healthy and youthful.
+According to Dr. Tran Ngoc Phuong, Department of Aesthetic Dermatology, Ho Chi Minh City Dermatology Hospital, collagen is located in the dermis and is the main component of connective tissue that supports the skin's structure.
+Collagen helps the skin stay plump, healthy, and youthful.

-As we age, our bodies produce less collagen because natural enzymes in our bodies break it down.
-This causes our skin to thin, lose its plumpness, and form wrinkles.
-Sun exposure, pollution, free radicals, and cigarette smoke can also cause collagen to break down.
+As we age, the body produces less collagen because natural enzymes break it down.
+This causes the skin to thin, lose its firmness, and develop wrinkles.
+Additionally, sunlight, environmental pollution, free radicals, and cigarette smoke also contribute to collagen breakdown.

-The body constantly creates new collagen to repair skin damage, but natural collagen production begins to decline after age 30 and the quality is no longer as good as before.
-This lack of collagen will be compensated through care and treatment.
-In addition, diet also contributes to helping the body increase collagen production.
+The body constantly produces new collagen to repair skin damage, but natural collagen production begins to decline after age 30, and the quality also deteriorates.
+This collagen deficiency can be compensated for through skincare and treatment.
+Additionally, diet plays a role in increasing collagen production.

 Protein

-Collagen is made up of 19 amino acids.
-Therefore, a diet rich in protein will provide the raw materials needed for the body to produce collagen.
-Choose high-quality animal proteins such as chicken and beef.
+Collagen is made up of 19 types of amino acids.
+Therefore, a diet rich in protein will provide the necessary raw materials for the body to produce collagen.
+High-quality animal proteins such as chicken and beef should be chosen.

 Egg whites are also a great option.
-In addition to providing your body with a much-needed dose of protein, egg whites are also high in lysine and proline.
-So including eggs in your diet can help support your body’s natural collagen production.
+Besides providing the body with essential protein, egg whites are rich in lysine and proline.
+Therefore, including eggs in your diet can support the body's natural collagen production.

 Fish